Skip to content

 agent.context.validate

 Runs after agent.before_execute but before building the system prompt or request.
-Useful for validating or modifying the execution context.
+Use this pipeline specifically for validation and context requirements.

 php